pratyushagnihotri/ndn-tutorial-gec21/README.md

 What happens if you run the consumer again without restarting NFD and the producer?

+* Stop the producer with `ctrl-c`
+* Stop NFD with the `nfd-stop` command.

 #### Running the Hello World Application Scenarios

-With your producer and consumer application finished, let's try scaling up the scenario.
+With your producer and consumer applications finished, let's try scaling up the scenario.

-* Copy your consumer application to the GENI nodes labelled UCLA-1 and UCLA-2. *No action is required for your producer application.*
+* Copy your `hello_consumer.py` to the GENI nodes labelled UCLA-1 and UCLA-2. **No action is required for your producer application.**
+* cd into `ndn-tutorial-gec21/tools/`.
-* (Re)start the NFD instance on each node and setup routing by running `tools/setup-app.sh` on your local machine.
+* (Re)start the NFD instance on each node and setup routing by running `setup-app.sh` on your local machine.
-  * **Windows:** SSH into each node and run the following commands instead of using `tools/setup-app.sh`:
+  * **Windows:** SSH into each node and run the following commands instead of using `setup-app.sh`:

 <!-- -->